iSOLveIT/protege_owl/_sources/index.rst.txt

    *all* instances of ``VegetableTopping`` are also instances of ``PizzaTopping``.
 It is for this reason that we try to have standards such as having all
-   ``PizzaTopping`` classes end with the word “Topping”.
+   ``PizzaTopping`` classes end with the word “Topping".
 Otherwise, it might seem we are saying that anything that is a kind of *Ham* like the *Ham* in your sandwich is a kind of ``MeatTopping`` or ``PizzaTopping`` which is not what we mean.
 For large ontologies